Gloucester City A.F.C.: Return to Gloucester

-The first competitive game at New Meadow Park was on 6 October 2020 as City hosted Kettering Town in a behind closed doors league game with City running away 3-1 winners and the honour of first competitive goal at the new stadium going to Alex Whittle.
+The first competitive game at New Meadow Park was on 6 October 2020 as City hosted Kettering Town in a behind closed doors league game with City running away 3–1 winners and the honour of first competitive goal at the new stadium going to Alex Whittle.
 City flew out of the blocks at the start of the 2020–21 season recording 7 wins and 2 draws in their opening 9 league matches, which was the best start to a league campaign since the Second World War.
-On 24 November 2020, following interest from ex-Football League club Chesterfield F.C., James Rowe left for The Spireites and took Akwasi Asante with him to the Technique Stadium.
-The search for a new First Team Manager was then conducted by club legends Adie Mings and Tom Webb.
+On 24 November 2020, following interest from ex-Football League club Chesterfield, James Rowe left for the Spireites.
 Jake Cole took temporary charge of first team duties until Paul Groves was appointed on 8 December 2020.
 The National League campaign ground to a halt in February 2021 with City sitting top of the league.
 Following a vote amongst clubs, it was announced that step two of non-League football will cease with immediate effect after a vote of 24–19 in favour of ending the current campaign as the financial implications of the coronavirus pandemic continue to take their toll at the levels of the football pyramid below the EFL.

+After a disastrous start to the 2021–22 season, including a humiliating 9–0 defeat at Chorley, Paul Groves was sacked and replaced by Gloucester-born Lee Mansell who steadied the ship and earned City a 17th-place finish.
+The following season, however, started badly for Mansell and he was replaced by Steven King.
+City finished the season in the play-off places, following a dramatic 4–3 victory over Chorley at New Meadow Park on the final day of the 2022–23 season, whereby City scored 2 goals in injury time..
+This set up a play-off quarter-final at Brackley Town.
+The match went to penalties after the two sides were unable to be separated during normal and extra time, and the Northamptonshire side went on to win the shootout 5–3.

+Following the conclusion of the season it was announced that Steven King would leave the club citing the clubs move back to a part-time model, and ex-Blackburn Rovers goalkeeper and Premier League winner Tim Flowers was named as his replacement.
+Flowers lost his job in September and was replaced by a returning Mike Cook, but he was unable to turn the season around as City succumbed to relegation after 15 years in the National League.

+The 2024–25 season saw City finish 4th in the Southern League South and qualify for the playoffs.
+City travelled to London-based Walton & Hersham in the semi-final, and prevailed on penalties setting up a playoff final away at A.F.C.
+Totton which City would lose 0–1.
+In the following days, it was announced that Mike Cook's contract would not be renewed and he was to be replaced by former assistant manager and Newport County caretaker Daf Williams.